Cell phone theft prevention plan in the works

 By Joni Blecher Follow me on Twitter | Tuesday, April 10, 2012 (permalink)

-View more posts for Smart phones
+View more posts for AT&T Wireless

 Cell phone theft is becoming more and more prevalent and to help combat the issue Verizon, AT&T, Sprint, and T-Mobile have teamed up with the FCC to create a database to help block a stolen phone from being used.
 Within the next six months the carriers will develop individual databases of phone IDs, which will be merged to form a national database within 18 months.
 The idea behind the database is that when a phone is stolen with a registered ID, if someone tries to use it or activate it on another carrier it wont work.
 When a cell phone is reported stolen to the carrier they can then disable the phone so it cant be used.